Target Wednesday After Hours Three New Exhibitions investigate Diverse Perspectives at The Frost Art Museum

 Image: Kuhl and Leyton, New Hope Plantation, 2010, Acrylic tape, book tape on paper, 60 x 160 inches, Courtesy of Carol Jazzar Contemporary Art

-For more information about local events, please visit www.miamiartguide.comBe sure to tell them Soul Of Miami sent you!
+For more information about local events, please visit www.miamiartguide.comIf you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.